 It’s a long-told New York tale: the battle of East Village vs. West Village.
 The two halves of Manhattan continuously compared, and it’s a never-ending battle to see which comes out on top.
 The part that most people overlook is that each of Manhattan’s hemispheres—though very different—has its perks.

 The East and West Village are two of the city’s most sought-after neighborhoods and for a good reason.
-With outstanding amenities, beautiful housing opportunities and rich history, these two areas embody classic New York charm.
+With outstanding amenities, attractive housing opportunities, and rich history, these two areas embody classic New York charm.

 In the East Village, apartment rentals are in high demand.
-Housing is the East Village is mainly traditional pre-war walk-ups and tenement buildings making up the majority of the real estate.
+Housing in the East Village is mainly traditional pre-war walk-ups and tenement buildings, making up the majority of the real estate.
 In addition to new development, there are also the large-scale developments Stuyvesant Town and Peter Cooper Village situated on the northern edge of the East Village between 14th and 20th street.

 Scattered throughout the East Village is a plethora of small parks, including Tompkins Square Park and Stuyvesant Square, where residents can enjoy time outdoors and go for a stroll.
 The streets—especially on St. Marks and in Alphabet City—are lined with restaurants carrying various cuisine, dives, and upscale establishments alike.
 Though the West Village has a nightlife scene, one thrives in the East Village, making it a weekend destination for young people across the greater New York area.